 About this site.

 This website makes data available from the first round of data sharing projects that were supported by the CRCNS funding program.
 Further information about the aims and scope of this site is given in an article (PDF also available here) published in February, 2008 in the Journal Neuroinformatics.
 Development of the website is done by primarily by Jeffrey L. Teeters, Ph.D., and Friedrich T. Sommer, Ph.D. both of the Redwood Center for Theoretical Neuroscience at UC Berkeley, with consulting assistance by Bruno A. Olshausen, Ph.D., and K. Jarrod Millman both also at UC Berkeley.
 The creation and maintenance of this web site is funded through the National Science Foundation, NSF awards 0855272 and IIS-0749049.

-How to contribute data.If you know of a data set that you think would be useful for computational neuroscience, and which might be available to be hosted on this site, please let us know using the contact form.
-The guidelines and instructions for contributing data are at: http://crcns.org/wiki/index.php/Instructions_for_data_contributors
+How to contribute data.If you have data that you think would be useful for computational neuroscience please consider contributing it.
+The requirements and instructions for contributing data are at crcns.org/contribute

 The Collaborative Research in Computational Neuroscience (CRCNS) is a joint program of NSF and NIH that, since 2002, has supported integration of theoretical and experimental neuroscience through collaborative research projects typically involving two to five senior investigators.
 CRCNS has recently begun to offer funding for a new class of proposals focused on the sharing of data and other resources.